EmilDohne/PhotoshopAPI/docs/doxygen/code/layeredfile.rst

 Layer Type Derivatives
 ----------------------

 Below you can find a list of layers that one is able to add to the LayeredFile instance.
-Keep in mind that some of these are not fully implemented yet

 .. toctree::
    :maxdepth: 2